Jennie June (autobiographer): Identity and transition

 Many of these names reflect the contemporary way of thought, which made no distinction between gender identity and sexual orientation.
-There was a popular misconception during that era that if a man was attracted to men, then it must be because he was somehow partly a woman, in brain or even body.
+The popular idea during that era was that a man attracted to men must be somehow partly a woman, in brain or even body.
 Some contemporaries recognized this was not true for everyone, arguing that men who liked men could be just as manly.
 However, for June, it was a suitable description of how he felt.

 As young as the ages three to seven, June expected that he would only ever wear skirts after growing up, and asked playmates to call him Jennie.
 In that era, all very young children wore dresses.
 When older, boys would be "breeched," that is, switched to wearing masculine attire, with trousers.
 When June's parents breeched him at seven, he was so heartbroken that he wished he were dead.
 He occasionally borrowed a sister's clothing.
 He often prayed to be turned into a girl, and sometimes almost believed that his prayers were being answered.
 He began to have some breast growth in his middle teens, possibly gynecomastia, which is not rare in people who were assigned male at birth.
 He was disappointed that his genitals remained the same.
 At fourteen, he began to instead pray for one to two hours a day to no longer desire to be a girl, and to no longer desire males.